IkTom22/tango/README.md

 - use SCSS and CSS grid
 - add loading page / use css for loading animation
 - create responsive website
+- prefix an compress all SCSS into CSS file
 - use SVG icons
 - add fabvcon